Uniqueness and non-uniqueness pairs for the fractional Laplacian: Preliminaries

 with $y>0$ denoting the extended variable.
 Assume in addition that $u$ is smooth and weakly vanishes as $y\to \infty$.
 Then the fractional Laplacian of $f$ can be recovered through the weighted normal derivative

-where $C_{s} = 2^{2s-1}\frac{\Gamma(s)}{\Gamma(1-s)}$ is a normalization constant.
-In particular, for the Schwartz class setting, this formula \eqref{eq:2.3} coincides with the well--known singular integral representation
+where $C_{s}$ is a constant depending only on $s$.
+In particular, for the Schwartz class setting, this formula \eqref{eq:frac-L-limit} coincides with the well-known singular integral representation

-which provides a direct link to the Fourier definition, as \eqref{eq:2.2} and \eqref{eq:2.4} are equivalent in $\mathcal{S}(\R^d)$, and we refer to \cite{Landkof1972} for a detailed proof of this equivalence.
+where $c_{d,s}$ is a normalization constant, which provides a direct link to the Fourier definition, as \eqref{eq:def-frac-Lapl} and \eqref{eq:def-FL-pv} are equivalent in $\mathcal{S}(\R^d)$, and we refer to \cite{Landkof1972} for a detailed proof of this equivalence.
 Moreover, it is well known that if $f \in \Sp(\R^d)$, then $(-\Delta)^s f$ belongs to the class